 My final piece of advice is to have fun during lessons with young learners.
 I always enjoyed lessons with young students as you can see them progress with their language abilities quickly.
 You have to show your students that you are having fun, as then they are more likely to feel the same way about attending your lessons.
 Also, students are a lot more engaged with their lessons when the teacher enjoys working with them, so this is crucial.

-I hope that you find these tips useful and good luck helping your young learners excel as part of your TEFL adventure in Hong Kong.If you like this article, please share:
+I hope that you find these tips useful and good luck helping your young learners excel as part of your TEFL adventure in Hong Kong.Please Share: